db47h/factoplan/README.md

 # replace the second arg with the actual path to your Factorio installation
 lua ./importer.lua "$HOME/.local/share/Steam/steamapps/common/Factorio"

+# recompile and install.
+This writes a single file (the factoplan executable) to
+# $GOBIN if defined, else $GOPATH/bin or $HOME/go/bin as a last resort
 go install
 ```

 And you're all set.
-Note that you might need to do this every time you update Factorio.
+Note that you will need to repeat the import and install steps every time you update Factorio.

 ## Usage